 At present, most fruit defect detection methods use image classification, and there have been many related research results.
-Zhou et al. (2020) used the stochastic weighted average (SWA) optimizer and w-softmax loss function to improve the VGG network, and generated a network model for Qingmei defect detection, with an average defect recognition accuracy of 93.8%, but due to the small sample size, the recognition rate of scars and cracks was low.
-Tian et al. (2022) proposed a transfer learning-based classifier for nine tomato diseases and a healthy tomato leaf recognition mechanism, and trained three deep learning network architectures (VGG16, Inception\v3, and

-Resnet50) with a test accuracy of 99%.
-However, Image classification cannot distinguish multiple defects on a single image, and the defect classification scene is single.
-In terms of the application of target detection methods, Yao et al. (2021) developed a kiwifruit defect detection model based on improved YOLOv5, which added a small object detection network to the backbone network and embedded SE Layer to improve the extraction ability of the model, and the results showed that the mAP@0.5 of the model reached 94.7%.
+Zhou et al. (2020) used the stochastic weighted average optimizer and w-softmax loss function to improve the VGG network, and generated a network model for Qingmei defect detection, with an average defect recognition accuracy of 93.8%, but due to the small sample size, the recognition rate of scars and cracks was low.
+Tian et al. (2022) proposed a transfer learning-based classifier for nine tomato diseases and a healthy tomato leaf recognition mechanism, and trained three deep-learning network architectures (VGG16, Inception v3, and Resnet50) with a test accuracy of 99%.
+However, image classification cannot distinguish multiple defects on a single image, and the defect classification scene is single.
+In terms of the application of target detection methods, Yao et al. (2021) developed a kiwifruit defect detection model based on improved YOLOv5, which added a small object detection network to the backbone network and embedded squeeze-and-excitation Layer to improve the extraction ability of the model, and the results showed that the mAP@0.5 of the model reached 94.7%.
 Target detection makes up for the shortcomings of image classification by locating the defect location through a rectangular box, but the localization becomes more difficult in the case of complex defect edges.

 Semantic segmentation is based on pixel classification, which can accurately segment defect edges and is more suitable for defect detection with complex features.
-In recent years, fruit defect detection based on semantic segmentation method has gained more and more attention.
+In recent years, fruit defect detection based on the semantic segmentation method has gained more and more attention.
 Sun et al. (2020) constructed an attention network (FANet) embedded Unet semantic segmentation model to recognize the type of segmented orange defects and distinguish between stem end and flower, and the average recognition accuracy can reach 77.468%.
 Raman et al. (2022) investigated the apple disease classification and segmentation mechanism and improved the standard Unet by using Atrous Convolution for segmentation in step-skipping branches, and this improved Unet model could achieve up to 94.29% accuracy for apple disease recognition.
-Liang et al.(2022) proposes a semantic segmentation method based on BiSeNetV2 deep learning network to segment the defective parts of defective apples, and uses the model pruning method to optimize the YOLOv4 network structure to help solve the problem of segmentation networks incorrectly segmenting fruit stems.
-The final mPA of the apple defect detection model based on YOLOv4 is 92.42%.
+Liang et al. (2022) propose a semantic segmentation method based on BiSeNetV2 deep learning network to segment the defective parts of defective apples, and use the model pruning method to optimize the YOLOv4 network structure to help solve the problem of segmentation networks incorrectly segmenting fruit stems.
+The final mPA of the apple defect detection model based on BiSeNetV2 can be obtained as 99.66% and the average accuracy of the apple classification model based on YOLOv4 is 92.42%.